E4S-Project/e4s-alc/docs/basics/basic_usage.rst

 ``e4s-alc create``
 ------------------

 Because building scientific packages is not easy, ``e4s-alc`` provides enough flags to ensure your build can become what you intend it to be with only 1 call.
 Below is the ``help`` display when you call for ``e4s-alc create``.
-We'll touch on what each of these flags do in the YAML Format section of the docs.
+We'll touch on what each of these flags do in the ALC Parameters section of the docs.

 .. code-block:: console